MeasureAuthoringTool/QDM-QICore-Conversion/patient-conversion/conversion/MedicationDischarge.md

-Medication Order uses the common class for conversion
+Medication Discharge uses the common class for conversion

 [MedicationRequestConverter](MedicationRequestionCommom.md)

-Sending the param for order for intent
+Sending the param for null for intent

 Constrain status  to active, completed, on-hold, set to Unknown unless a negation occurs and then it is set to
 “completed”